gootik/metronome/README.md

 A simple library to add instrumentation to your Erlang code.
 This is a more dynamic way of doing `timer:tc/3` or even a lazier version of it.

-Stopwatch will measure runtime of parts of your code and calls a method on your predefined module with the results.
+Metronome will measure runtime of parts of your code and calls a method on your predefined module with the results.
 For example, if you compile your code with `{d, 'metronome_callback_mod', 'sample_callback'}` and run the following: